Trade and investment

 Find out more about the Major Projects Facilitation Agency.

 To increase investment in the north, the government hosted the 2015 Northern Australia Investment Forum in Darwin, which bought together international and domestic investors and northern producers and businesses.
 The forum was attended by more than 350 global investors from over 20 countries and the Australian Trade and Investment Commission continues to monitor post-forum investment outcomes and ongoing interest from international investors.

 The Ministers for Resources and Northern Australia and Trade, Tourism and Investment hosted the second Northern Australia Investment Forum in Cairns in November 2017.

 The 2017 forum focussed on resources and energy; food and agribusiness; and tourism investment opportunities; and bought global investors together with northern companies and entrepreneurs, particularly on early-stage and greenfield ventures.
 It also showcased successful and potential Indigenous investment projects with land holders available to engage directly with investors on specific projects.

 For more information on northern investment forums visit the Austrade website.

 Stronger connections have been forged with our regional neighbours and links between northern Australia and the Association of Southeast Asian Nations (ASEAN) and the Asia-Pacific Economic Cooperation (APEC) connectivity agendas have been strengthened.

-The White Paper has provided $2.5 million in development assistance to enhance business links between Australian businesses and Papua New Guinea and Timor-Leste, with Indonesia also to participate.
+The White Paper has provided $2.5 million in development assistance to enhance business links between Australian businesses and Papua New Guinea, Timor-Leste and Indonesia.